 The thrill of the challenge is trying to make all of the pieces of the puzzle work together, and it is actually quite a rush when it does!

-Lauren and I have both noticed an improvement in the clarity of thoughts and conversations from blogging.
-It has helped us become better thinkers and writers.
+I’ve also noticed an improvement in the clarity of thoughts and conversations from blogging.
+It has helped me become a better thinker and writer.

 Condensing thoughts and ideas down into actionable information others can use will sharpen your mind.